Meitei Pangals: History

 The Manipuri Muslims are the descendants of the soldiers from Sylhet and the local Meitei women.
 The Meitei Kings of Manipur gave their surnames based on their professions.
 For example, Fundreimayum was the surname given to those who worked on lathe.
 Likewise, Chesam was given as surname to those who worked in paper industry.

 Population

 Their present population is 239,886, making up 8.40% of the state of Manipur population as per 2011 census.
 Pangal mostly settled in the periphery of Manipur near River bank, near lake and foothills.
 The Pangals are mainly concentrated in and around Imphal, the capital of Manipur and Thoubal.
 There is large number of pangals live in Cachar in Assam, Hojai in Assam, Komolpur in Tripura and Bangladesh.
 It is believed that the ancestors of the Meitei Pangals settled in this region are migrated from Manipur during the seven years devastation also known as Chahi-Taret Khuntakpa, the black period in the history of Manipur when Burmese invasions of Assam and their conquest of Manipur around 1815 AD.

+In 2014, six Islamic books were translated into Manipuri, including one titled Sachcha Deen-1 by Md Abdul Barik.